 - Why do you trust the road you are on?
 Do you trust it because of indoctrination as a child?
-Or, because you have investigated the path and find it has merit.
+Or because you have investigated the path and found it has merit.

 - Does walking this spiritual road produce fruit in the present, or is its focus on Afterlife promises?
 What does it cost to gain afterlife rewards?
 Is the afterlife an excuse not to face your existential fear of death?